 Additional resources: Health Services Research faculty are members of the Department of Health Services, Policy, and Practice and the School of Public Health, which are home to world-class research centers, such as the Center for Gerontology and Health Services Research, the Centers for Alcohol and Addiction Studies, the International Health Institute, the Centers for Behavioral and Preventive Medicine, and the Center for Statistical Sciences.
 Students are engaged in collaborative research with faculty at many of these centers, as well as the Department of Health.

 Major areas of faculty activity include long term care research, pharmaceutical health services research, eliminating racial disparities, evaluation of state policies, and end of life care.
 Strengths of the program include its student-centric approach to learning, high faculty to student ratio, and hands on experience conducting supervised research.

 Completion requirements include 24 credits, successful completion of written comprehensive exams in methods and a substantive area, and successful defense of an independent dissertation.

-Admission requirements: Master's degree and/or relevant work experience preferred
+Admission requirements: Bachelor's degree required; relevant work experience preferred

 GRE General: Required